Introduction

 Salary components

 Salary policy is a combination of meeting mandated guidelines and company standards.
-Do not expect to only need to meet Thailand’s minimums.
-You’ll need to address industry norms and market rates, and also differentiated salary structures, depending on the roles you want in Thailand.
+Thailand's minimum wage varies by province, so you will need to address regional rate differences, industry norms, and differentiated salary structures depending on the roles you are hiring for.

 Lastly, note that a full compensation package goes well beyond base rates, and involves benefits that are both statutory and supplementary.